 It only makes sense then, that the USPS should have their own national museum.
 In 1886, the National Philatelic Collection was established with the donation of a sheet of 10-cent Confederate postage stamps.
 From those humble beginnings, the collection has grown significantly over the years and—thanks to gifts, donations, and occasional purchases—now includes nearly six million items.

 This national collection of postal memorabilia was housed in the Smithsonian’s Arts and Industries Building from 1908 until 1963, and in 1964, it was moved to the National Museum of American History.
-In 1993, the National Postal Museum moved to its current home less than a mile north of the U.S. Capital.
+In 1993, the National Postal Museum moved to its current home less than a mile north of the U.S. Capitol.

 Fittingly, the museum—which includes a research library, a stamp store, and obligatory gift shop—is housed in the grand City Post Office Building, which operated as Washington D.C.’s main post office from 1914 until 1986.
 The breathtaking marble lobby has ornately carved ceilings, bronze chandeliers, and walls of gilded post office boxes.
 The entire building is a monument to a time when the government conveyed its gravitas by erecting imposing and highly decorative structures, an optimistic investment in the future of America and its institutions.

 The National Postal Museum is open every day of the year except December 25, 10:00 a.m. to 5:30 p.m. and admission is always free.